 - Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories each quarter!

-If you’re willing to activate a different category each quarter, the Chase Freedom® can pay off handsomely.
-It offers the chance to Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Enjoy new 5% categories every 3 months.
-Unlimited 1% cash back on all other purchases.
+If you’re willing to activate a different category each quarter, the Chase Freedom Flex℠ can pay off handsomely.
+It offers the chance to Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
 The annual fee is $0.

 Best for travel